publiccodenet/illustrations/README.md

 ## Existing illustrations

-* A Codebase as both the source code and policy bundled with great documentation
+* A codebase as both the source code and policy bundled with great documentation
 * Community
 * Collaborative developing